Ashley and Mary-Kate Olsen Continue Their Met Gala Style Streak (and We're Still Obsessed)

 The fashion designer sisters, who have been attending the event since 2005, stepped onto the carpet dressed in looks that nodded to the theme of the evening.
 No surprise here, Mary-Kate went for an all-black look: an off-the-shoulder wrap dress with flouncy sleeves.
 Ashley opted for a more colorful look, with a red, gold and black striped dress.

-As for their jewelry, both wore Stephen Webster; Ashley wore a mother-of-pearl head piece that she paired with a beaded pendant, while Mary-Kate donned a breastplate made of similarly iridescent material, plus golden chandelier earrings.
+As for their jewelry, both wore Stephen Russell; Ashley wore a mother-of-pearl head piece that she paired with a beaded pendant, while Mary-Kate donned a breastplate made of similarly iridescent material, plus golden chandelier earrings.

 RELATED PHOTOS: A Look at Mary-Kate and Ashley’s Life in the Spotlight — From Full House Until Now